 In assessing the fuel adjustment charge the issue of the overall rate base also needs to be considered.
 An analysis of one component of the rate independently could affect the overall economic viability of the company.
-Although mechanisms for application of the fuel adjustment charge must be explored, an analysis of the rate base is also required since no rate hearing has been held since 1983.
+Although mechanisms for application of the fuel adjustment charge must be explored, an analysis of the rate base is also required especially since no rate hearing has been held since 1983.
 The energy charge includes other factors in the rate base and an analysis of these will need to take place to help determine whether 2.64 cents is still a reasonable portion of the energy charge to allocate to fuel.
-If this value has increased in comparison to other factors such as FTC / CONS04/04 operation and maintenance costs, the level of fuel adjustment charges could be reduced by placing a greater proportion of the fuel cost in the base energy rate.
+If this value has increased in comparison to other factors such as operation and maintenance costs, the level of fuel adjustment charges could be reduced by placing a greater proportion of the fuel cost in the base energy rate.

-Many of the disadvantages of the fuel adjustment charge relate to the overall rate of return system.
+Many of the disadvantages of the fuel adjustment charge also relate to the overall rate of return system.
 This regulation does not give the company incentive to be efficient, which means over capitalisation can occur.
-In analysing the rate base the choice of equipment is important especially with respect to the type of fuel used by the particular equipment.
-If this choice sought to minimise the operational fuel cost then the fuel adjustment charge will also be reduced.
+In analysing the rate base the choice of equipment is important.
+If this choice considered the operational fuel cost then the fuel adjustment charge will also be reduced.